-By Elizabeth Degi DuBois, MA and Christy A. Zlatkus, Esquire
+By Dr. Elizabeth Degi DuBois, PhD, and Christy A. Zlatkus, Esquire

 Everyone has a favorite song, a food they hanker for above all others, and a particular set of preferences about personal style.
 There’s a reason Baskin-Robbins has 31 different flavors of ice cream—- each of us crazy, wonderful humans come with our own unique likes and dislikes.

 As with ice cream and iPod playlists, there is no one-size-fits-all approach to choosing your divorce attorney.
 Divorce is one of the most personal experiences you can have.
 Standing naked in front of your spouse for the first time has got nothing on the feeling of vulnerability that comes with opening up about the questionable financial choices you may have made in your marriage, that time you flew off the handle at your toddler when you stepped on the nine millionth lego, or the evolution (ahem, deterioration) of your sex life.